MLindner0/PopulationGenetics58Website/program.md

 ## Plenary Speakers

-We are delighted to announce three fantastic pleanary speakers!
+We are delighted to announce three fantastic plenary speakers!

 ### Katerina Guschanski
 Senior Lecturer in Genomics, School of Biological Sciences, University of Edinburgh & Department of Ecology and Genetics, Animal Ecology, Uppsala University